MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-query.md

 ---

-# Search your data using a chat model (RAG tutorial - Azure AI Search)
+# Tutorial: Search your data using a chat model (RAG in Azure AI Search)

 In this tutorial, learn how to send queries and prompts to a chat model for generative search.